linuxmuster/linuxmuster-linbo7/README.md

 * <#>: start.conf position number of operating system.
 * qdiff: option to indicate a differential image, if omitted a baseimage will be created.
 * Further infos about the new linbo commands see [refactor linbo_cmd #72](https://github.com/linuxmuster/linuxmuster-linbo7/issues/72).

+### In the gui
+* Log in to the admin section.
+* Press the big os button.
+* Select "Create differential image."

 ## Build environment